 2020 Brown Venture Prize Finalists, Judges, and Event Press!

-Welcome to the second annual Brown Venture Prize, a friendly competition showcasing Brown’s most advanced ventures.
+Welcome to the third annual Brown Venture Prize, a friendly competition showcasing Brown’s most advanced ventures.
 The 2020 top 8 finalists were carefully selected by an esteemed group of experienced Brown Alumni entrepreneurs.
 Learn more about the top 3 finalists, and the judges who selected them, below.

 Top 3 Winners